mikiya09/ComSci/nodeJS.md

 # Node.js

-    [concept!] node.js free javascript from the browser, create ways(API?) allowing js interact with computer directly (like server)
+    [!] node.js free javascript from the browser, create ways(API?)
+    [!] allowing js interact with computer directly (like server)
       - think of C++, it will manipulate memory directly through pointers;
-      - javacripts is high-level language, cannot interact with low level things directly; use c++ and pointers to understand node.js
+      - javacripts is high-level language, cannot interact with low level things directly;
-      - this low level technology
+      - use c++ and pointers to understand node.js (node is low level technology)

 # Server